 Complete streets policies unlock opportunities by allowing city residents to safely walk, bike, drive and take public transit around their community.

 Kansas City receives no medal in complete streets.

 Neighborhoods with high concentrations of alcohol outlets are linked to more drinking and higher rates of violence and driving under the influence.
 Policies that control the number of alcohol sales outlets can reduce crime, increase safety, and reduce spending on health care and criminal justice.

-Tucson receives no medal in alcohol sales control.
+Kansas City receives a gold in alcohol sales control.